originphp/website/source/docs/development/testing.md

 ### Mocking Models

 To mock models extend your Test case by `OriginTestCase` and then call the `getMockForModel` method.
 When the Model is mocked, it will also be added to the model registry.
-Remember if use the `tearDown` method in your test case, then call `parent::tearDown()`;

 To get a mock model with the find method stubbed.